KavanaHarish/Simple-Calculator/README.md

 Displays error message for invalid expressions.
 Lightweight and easy to use in any browser.

-How to Run:
+2.How to Run:
   1. Clone the repository:
     git clone https://github.com/your-username/calculator-project.git
   2. Open calc.html in your browser.